-Museum databases involve bulk data and image capture, creating lists and labels, updating annotations, managing transactions such as loans.
+Museum databases involve bulk data and image capture, creating lists and labels, updating annotations, managing transactions such as loans and exchanges.
 BRAHMS encourages the use of these data to catalyse research initiatives.

-Store data for any registered category of specimen, boxes, herbarium sheets, spirit material, DNA samples, xylarium, etc. Store one to many physical specimens per collection.
+- Store data for any registered category of preserved specimen, boxes, sheets, spirit material, DNA samples, xylarium, etc. Store one to many physical specimens per collection event.

-Optimize specimen data capture using the tried and tested Rapid Data Entry module.
+- Optimize specimen data capture using the Rapid Data Entry module.

 - Map geo-referenced collections to show distribution by species or any other queried dataset.
 Use the map editor to locate and update map references.